itz-Amethyst/Smart_Terminal/README.md

 ## 🎆 IT'S A WINDOWS TERMINAL!! 🎆

-At first's i din't belive that i can finally brings this beautifull terminal to windows
+At firsts i didn't belive that i can finally bring this beautifull terminal to windows

 That's right not only linux users can do stuffs like this 😂

 Follow steps to Make your terminal like me 🪶

-## ⭐ SUPPORT ME BY GIVE THIS REPO STAR ⭐
+## ⭐ SUPPORT ME BY GIVING THIS REPO STAR ⭐

 ![Terminal](https://cdn.discordapp.com/attachments/921633563810627588/1164274180695523378/image.png?ex=65429dd3&is=653028d3&hm=f80adf4bf83fb8e8166babe9805e48497f1b1f2f1383ddfd87be06f9d98b3192&)